What are the Different Types of IPOs in India?

-An Initial Public Offer (IPO) is a crucial step in a company's public offering, allowing it to raise funds by issuing shares to the public.
+An Initial Public Offer (IPO) is a first step in a company's public offering.
+It allows people to raise funds by issuing shares to the public.
 IPOs attract new investors and market participants, offering an opportunity to invest in a company at an early stage of its growth cycle.
 Companies can use IPOs to finance new projects, scale the business, or offer partial or full exits to early investors.
 As an equity financing method, IPOs are cheaper and more affordable.
 To invest in an IPO, companies must understand the different types of IPO, including fixed price issues and book-building issues.

 Types of IPOs